-2023-2024 EXTERNAL MSW Generalist Field Placement Application
+2024-2025 EXTERNAL MSW Generalist Practicum Placement Application

-- This application is for MSW students who will be in their generalist year (first year) of field placement during the 2023-2024 academic year. - Please complete your application thoroughly and thoughtfully.
+- This application is for MSW students who will be in their generalist year (first year) of practicum placement during the 2024-2025 academic year. - Please complete your application thoroughly and thoughtfully.
 There is no required length for the responses.
 Please proofread before submission and make sure to complete all pages of the application.
 Once you submit this application, it will be considered final. - This application is a fillable PDF document.
-To ensure proper formatting, please download as a PDF and type your responses into the designated text boxes. - If you plan to sign digitally, you are encouraged to use DocuSign. - This application and a copy of your resume will be shared with potential field agencies during the placement matching process. - Your resume upload is a required part of this application see Canvas for upload submission.
+To ensure proper formatting, please download as a PDF and type your responses into the designated text boxes. - If you plan to sign digitally, you are encouraged to use DocuSign. - This application and a copy of your resume will be shared with potential practicum agencies during the placement matching process.